1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 So we looked at covariance, which preserves the subtyping relationship.
 We looked at contravariance, which reverses it.
 Then, we looked at invariance, which completely removes it.
 You might be wondering whether there is something that allows the type parameter to go both ways.

-This is known as *bivariance* and it is very spooky: it only works if there's never any values of that type parameter.
+This is known as *bivariance* and it is very spooky: it only works if there's never any values of that type parameter!

 ```ts
 class PhantomBox<T> {